Battery Against a Police Officer

 If You Are Stopped By an Officer

 If an officer stops you, do not resist arrest.
-Usually, a defendant does not have the right to resist arrest, even if the arrest is illegal.
+In the overwhelming majority of circumstances, a defendant does not have the right to resist arrest.
+A defendant may not have that right even if the arrest is illegal.
+(See Resisting Unlawful Arrest.)
 Comply with the officer’s orders, keep your hands visible at all times, and do not make any sudden movements.
 If you resist arrest, officers are allowed to use force against you, and any physical resistance may lead to a charge of battery against an officer.

 Getting Legal Advice and Counsel